-Credit Risk Department prepares a quarterly report to the senior management regarding the whole consolidated credit portfolio of K&H including both retail (i.e. consumer + leasing) and non-retail (i.e. corporate + SME) segment.
-The so-called "Credit Risk report" is prepared for the Credit Risk Council, and the Country Team.
+Credit Risk Department prepares a quarterly report to the senior management regarding the whole consolidated credit portfolio of K&H including both retail and non-retail (i.e. corporate + SME) segment.
+The so-called "Quarterly Credit Risk report" is prepared for the Credit Risk Council, and the Country Team.

 The Integrated Risk Dashboard also contains credit risk related figures.
-This report is presented to the Country Team.
+This report is presented to the Executive Committee.